Theoretical Foundations of the General Standard Model: A Unified Framework for Particle Physics and Cosmology: Conclusions and Discussion

+The GSM framework integrates the fundamental laws governing microscopic particles and the evolutionary history of the macroscopic universe within a single theoretical architecture.
+This unification ensures that the laws of microscopic particle behavior and the dynamics of cosmic evolution share a common theoretical origin and maintain internal logical consistency.
+The theory predicts a series of new particles and interaction forms, among which the dark graviton serves as a candidate particle for dark matter.
+This prediction provides a first-principles theoretical foundation for dark matter research, advancing beyond traditional phenomenological descriptions.
+Moreover, the new scalar fields introduced by the theory exhibit unique dynamical properties that can naturally drive both the early inflationary phase of the universe and its current accelerated expansion.
+This offers a fresh perspective for revealing the microscopic nature of dark energy, moving beyond simple attribution to a cosmological constant.

+The GSM represents more than an extension of existing theories, it is a foundational endeavor to reconstruct physical reality based on deeper symmetry principles.
+It aims to establish a unified, self-consistent theory from first principles that simultaneously explains the unified description of fundamental interactions and the evolution of the universe.
+Should its predictions of new interactions and novel gravitational wave polarizations be experimentally confirmed, our understanding of the universe, from the subatomic realm to the cosmic scale, would be fundamentally transformed.

-\centerline{{\bf Acknowledgement}} This work was supported in part by the National Science Foundation of China (NSFC) under Grants No.~12147103 (special fund to the center for quanta-to-cosmos theoretical physics), No.~11821505, the National Key Research and Development Program of China under Grant No.2020YFC2201501, and the Strategic Priority Research Program of the Chinese Academy of Sciences.
+\centerline{{\bf Acknowledgement}} This work was supported in part by the National Key Research and Development Program of China under Grant No.2020YFC2201501, the National Science Foundation of China (NSFC) (Grants Nos.
+12547104, 12441504, 12147103 and 11821505), and the Strategic Priority Research Program of the Chinese Academy of Sciences.
+I would like to thank Q.X.
+Zhang for carefully reading and checking the manuscript.